marcpage/libernet/README.md

 1. The index is an unbroken series of monotonically increasing integers from the prime block (index=0).
 1. The size of the block is as close to 1 MiB without going over.
 1. The block is not padded (parsing the json, and embedded json, and then generating compact json should result in about the same size).
-1. No transaction (completed or pending) has a memo field over 4k.
+1. No transaction (completed or pending) has a memo field over 4k, memo fields to not have whitespace runs, and have whitespace trimmed from beginning and end.
 1. The next *previous* block is validated with the above criteria.

 The following criteria should be used to evaluate which *previous* block, among the validated blocks, should be chosen.